Skip to main content

 "They still stay there?"
 Trilochan asked.

 "Yes, Dada.
 They sold off their ancestral property in Chandannagar and shifted there completely.
 Chattopadhyay Babu works for shipping companies now.
-So Bombay is a good place to be at.
+So Bombay is a good place to be.
 Also, Ira is getting educated in a Missionary school."
 Trilochan looked up at his words.
 "How old is she?"

-"Yes, she is younger than me."
+"Yes, she is younger than I am."
 Batuk agreed.

 "Bondita."
 Trilochan made her walk up to him.
 "Make sure the guest room beside Batuk is open and cleaned.
 Prabhavati was Shubhra Boudi's favourite sister.
 She is family."
 Bondita nodded.

-Bondita was about to ask when they were arriving since she was intrigued by the fact that someone who went to missionary school when Sadhana Debi called her.
+Bondita was about to ask when they were arriving since she was intrigued by the fact that someone who went to missionary school when Sadhana Debi summoned her.

 "But… you told me to boil the vegetables without any salt or spices.
 How can it taste…"

 "How dare you answer me back?"
 Sadhana Debi looked agitated.
 "I have been eating this food since I was nine.
 Don't teach me how it tastes.
 Taste doesn't come from spices.
 It comes from the love and care with which the food is cooked.
 Clearly, nobody taught you that."
 Bondita fell short of words.
-She stood at the threshold clueless about what to do next.
-She had to defuse the situation but she was by now sure that Thakuma was not an easy person to be pleased with gestures.
+She stood at the threshold, clueless about what to do next.
+She had to defuse the situation, but she was by now sure that Thakuma was not an easy person to please with gestures.

 "Don't just stand there.
 Get me some Muri and Batasha."
 She nodded.
 As Bondita turned to leave the room she heard the old lady grumble.